Go Back

 They are yet another consequence of climate change due to fossil fuel pollution.
 The Arctic, including Alaska, is warming twice as fast as the rest of the planet as global temperatures rise.

-Rising temperatures have severely reduced the expanse of the Mendenhall Glacier and its Suicide Basin, creating the annual glacial lake outbreak hazard as ice gets replaced by liquid water.
+Rising temperatures have severely reduced the expanse of the Mendenhall Glacier and its Suicide Basin, creating the annual glacial lake outburst hazard as ice gets replaced by liquid water and rises closer and closer to that “bathtub” edge throughout the summer.

 Read more: